sampsyo/cs6120/content/blog/2019-12-18-heterocl-stream/index.md

 In this work, we implement a software simulation runtime for data streams in HeteroCL by extending the existing LLVM JIT back end.
 We implement the simulation runtime with multi-threading in C++.
 Moreover, we propose a scheduling algorithm that exploits the task-level parallelism of a program after applying data streaming.
 Finally, we use unit tests to verify our work and use a realistic benchmark to demonstrate the programming efficiency over existing HLS tools.

 Our next step will be testing our extension with more realistic benchmarks.
-In addition, by parsing HLS reports, we may be able to perform cycle-accurate simulation.
-Then we can compare the performance of our scheduling algorithm with those implemented in exsiting HLS tools.
+In addition, by parsing HLS reports, we may be able to perform the cycle-accurate simulation.
+Then we can compare the performance of our scheduling algorithm with those implemented in existing HLS tools.
+In the end, we want to submit a pull request to the upstream HeteroCL repository.